Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 1M

 Pick MiMo-V2.5 if you want the stronger benchmark profile.
-GPT-5.4 nano only becomes the better choice if you want the cheaper token bill.
+GPT-5.4 nano only becomes the better choice if its workflow or ecosystem matters more than the raw scoreboard.

 MiMo-V2.5's sharpest advantage is in agentic, where it averages 65.8 against 42.9.
 The single biggest benchmark swing on the page is Terminal-Bench 2.0, 46.3% to 65.8%.